-Brona is a wonderful Irish comedy writer and actor who has most recently been seen in Motherland on BBC One with Anna Maxwell Martin, and in Iain Stirling’s Buffering for ITV.
+Brona is a wonderful Irish comedy writer and actor who has most recently filmed on The Outlaws.
+She can been seen in Motherland on BBC One with Anna Maxwell Martin, and in Iain Stirling’s Buffering for ITV.

 She has recently been writing on Saturday Night Takeaway, Spitting Image, Finding Joy, 8 Out of 10 Cats, CelebAbility, Blockbusters and Dorg van Dango, as well as developing various projects with Hat Trick, CPL, Tiger Aspect, Nickelodeon, What Larks, ITV and Disney, among others.
 She has worked with Disney on several projects includingThe Lodge, for which she wrote a newly broadcast episode.
 She has also worked on Born Silly, a pilot for Channel 4, both as a performer and writer.